themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

 In theory, hormonal suppression is thought to decrease endometriosis tissue activity.
 However, there are <a href="https://www.thecrrs.com/endometriosis-excision-surgery/" target="_blank" rel="noopener noreferrer">several problems</a> with this approach.
 Although suppressed, the endometriosis is still progressing and going deeper.
 Since the disease was never removed, the tissues will reactivate once suppression stops.

-Despite the known flaws, most providers still offer hormonal suppression as a “treatment” and few are educated on the  <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">risks, side effects, and limitations</a>.
+High recurrence rates of disease are associated with all hormonal medical options.

 <blockquote class="blockquote">All medical therapy, whether administered as first-line treatment or postoperatively, is associated with high rates of disease recurrence.

-<cite><a href="https://www.contemporaryobgyn.net/endometriosis/case-surgery-endometriosis" target="_blank" rel="noopener noreferrer"></a>-KEN R SINERVO, MD, MSC, FRCSC, ACGE</cite>
+<cite><a href="https://www.contemporaryobgyn.net/endometriosis/case-surgery-endometriosis" target="_blank" rel="noopener noreferrer"></a>-Ken R. Sinervo, MD, MSC, FRCSC, ACGE</cite>

 </blockquote>

+Despite the known flaws, most providers still offer hormonal suppression as a “treatment” and few are educated on the  <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">risks, side effects, and limitations</a>.